Kotti/kotti_contactform/README.rst

 Settings
 ========

-Point your browser to http://your.domain/@@settings to get to the settingspage or use the submenupoint of 'Site Setup'.
-There you can enable to use a captcha in your contact forms.
+Point your browser to http://your.domain/@@settings to get to the settings page or use the submenupoint of 'Site Setup'.

+You can specify a default sender address that will be used as the default for newly created contact forms.

+You can also enable the use of a captcha in your contact forms.
 For the captcha the reCAPATCHA_ service is used.
 You have to sign up to get a key pair in order to use the service on your site.
 In the settings you have to save your public and your private key.
-Have a look to https://developers.google.com/recaptcha/ to sign up and get your keys.
+Have a look at https://developers.google.com/recaptcha/ to sign up and get your keys.

 .. _alembic: http://pypi.python.org/pypi/alembic